Back to Joe's Java Index.

 pressure coefficient behind a shock and Mach angle.
 Includes oblique

-shock relationship allowing you to calculate Mach number or incline
+shock relationships allowing you to calculate Mach number or incline

 angle or shock wave angle for an oblique shock.
 Also, the critical oblique